Common Workflow Language

 The Common Workflow Language (CWL) is a standard for describing computational data-analysis workflows.
-Development of CWL is focused particularly on serving the data-intensive sciences, such as Bioinformatics, Medical Imaging, Astronomy, Physics, and Chemistry.
+Development of CWL is focused particularly on serving the data-intensive sciences, such as bioinformatics, medical imaging, astronomy, physics, and chemistry.

+Standard

 A key goal of the CWL is to allow the creation of a workflow that is portable and thus may be run reproducibly in different computational environments.

 The CWL originated from discussions in 2014 between Peter Amstutz, John Chilton, Nebojša Tijanić, and Michael R. Crusoe (at that time their respective affiliations were: Galaxy, Arvados, Seven Bridges, and Michigan State University) at the Open Bioinformatics Foundation BOSC 2014 codefest.